AutoProfilingRUC/autoprofiler/README.md

 print(render_findings_json(session))
 ```

+For a deeper CPU view, you can wrap the target with `CProfileCollector` and also
+add `PySpyCollector` (requires the `py-spy` binary in `PATH`) to capture sampling
+data without code changes.

 This quickstart keeps the **black-box profiling** philosophy intact: it launches the target command, observes metrics externally, matches them against declarative patterns, and produces reproducible reports.

 Key implications: